AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/admin-console.md

 Before you can use the Admin Console to administer users within your organization, you need to ensure that you yourself can access it properly and have the appropriate permissions.

-1. As a System Administrator, you will receive multiple emails from Adobe as part of the onboarding process.
+1. As a system administrator, you will receive multiple emails from Adobe as part of the onboarding process.
 Look for the welcome email that provides the information about the organization name to which you have been granted access.

 1. Click on the **Get started** link in your welcome email to navigate to Admin Console.
 If you can not find the email, open a browser directly to Admin Console at [`https://adminconsole.adobe.com`](https://adminconsole.adobe.com).